Released: May 10, 2021 – Deadline: June 28, 2021

 - Curriculum vitae of Principal Investigator (two-page maximum)

 - Matching funds commitment letter from the authorized fiscal agent of the institution

 Criteria: An effective proposal is one that: shows how the proposed research will advance the NASA work being done in the selected Mission Directorate.
-Proposals should include descriptions of how the project will build new collaborations with one or more NASA centers that aligns with documented NASA and State of Iowa needs and priorities, involves other Space Grant affiliates (where appropriate), provides adequate matching funds, has a high potential for the research continuing when ISGC funding ends and will produce papers, presentations, other publications, talks, posters and/or patents/licenses.
+Proposals should include descriptions of how the project will build new collaborations with one or more NASA centers that aligns with documented NASA and State of Iowa needs and priorities, involves other Space Grant affiliates (where appropriate), provides adequate matching funds, has a high potential for the research continuing when ISGC funding ends and will produce peer-reviewed papers, presentations, other publications, talks, posters and/or patents/licenses.